vanyle/vanyle.github.io/src/posts/on_devx.md

 }
 ```

-I prefer language that allow you to express this find of distinction.
+I prefer languages that allow you to express this find of distinction.
 Languages like Rust, Go, Typescript, Scala, Nim, or even to some extent Python with a type-checker.
 This is also why I dislike languages like Javascript, Java or C.

 Because you can communicate a lot of information to the reader just using a function signature, you are effectively writing self-enforcing documentation about your APIs.

 This also makes the language more readable and improves your productivity.
 Instead of needing a full feedback loop to realize that you mistakenly passed an invalid argument to a function and get a runtime error, your text editor can instantly tell you something is wrong.

-Sometimes, it's even better: as your are writing the incorrect code, Copilot suggests a correct alternative.
+Sometimes, it's even better: as your are writing some incorrect code, Copilot suggests a correct alternative, because Copilot sees the types and can correctly infer your intent.

 ## Documentation

 Documentation 📚 explains how your APIs work, what they do and why they do it.
 As code grows in complexity and team size increases, having a functional documentation becomes ever more important.
-Paradoxically, as the team grows, maintaining an up-to-date documentation becomes more challenging.
+Paradoxically, as the team grows, maintaining an up-to-date documentation becomes more challenging:

-People forget it exists, and don't read or write it.
+People forget it exists, and don't read or correct it.

-To alleviate this issue, keep developper the documentation as close to the code as possible.
+To alleviate this issue, keep developer documentation as close to the code as possible.

 This can mean Markdown files in your repository, documentation comments or storybooks.